ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 ---
-\$category: presentation
+\$category@: presentation
 formats:
   - websites
   - email
 teaser:
-  text: FILL THIS IN.
+  text: Fill this in with teaser text to improve SEO.
 ---

 <!--
   All documentation starts with frontmatter.
 Front matter organizes documentation on amp.dev and improves SEO.